Raposa Serra do Sol: History

 Another complicating factor is that part of the indigenous community was against the creation of an indigenous territory, because they have been coexisting with the non-native community since the beginning of the 20th century.
 In 2006, three missionaries were kidnapped, and freed three days later by rice farmers and the indigenous people who opposed the creation of the reserve.

 The Monte Roraima National Park existed only on paper until 2001, when the United Nations provided money to implement and manage parks in Brazil.

 The indigenous people became concerned when the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) began to implement the management plan.

 This included erecting a headquarters building, and potentially removing the indigenous Ingarikó and Macushi people from the park.

 On 15 April 2005 the area was completely assigned to Fundação Nacional do Índio (FUNAI: National Indian Foundation) through the "dual affectation" legal device create by the federal government with recognition of the Raposa Serra do Sol Indigenous Territory.

 Under the decree of 15 April 2005 the boundaries of the Raposa Serra do Sol Indigenous Territory were ratified and Monte Roraima National Park was made Union public property with the roles of both maintaining the constitutional rights of the Indians and conserving the environment.
 In December 2008 the Supreme Federal Court issued a high-profile decision in favour of the continued territorial integrity of Raposa Serra do Sol.
 Non-indigenous rice farmers had protested their deportation from the TI, arguing that the reserve undermined Brazil's national integrity and the state's economic development, and proposing that it be broken up.
-The ruling established a legal precedent that affected more than 100 similar cases that were before the Supreme Court at the time.
+The ruling established a legal precedent that affected more than 100 similar cases that were before the Supreme Court at the time, which would give birth to the Milestone thesis.